sdumetz/node-wayland-client/README.md

 This interface inherits from the base `Wl_interface` class and will have all the methods and events defined from the protocol file, with proper arguments types.

+It is of course possible to use the generic `Wl_interface` primitive without the benefits of typed pre-registered events and methods.

 ### class Wl_display()